impredicative/bitlyshortener/README.md

 # bitly-v4-shortener
 **bitly-v4-shortener** is a Python based high-volume caching-enabled [Bitly V4](https://dev.bitly.com/v4_documentation.html) URL shortener.
 It requires and uses one or more OAuth tokens provided by Bitly which it uses semi-randomly.
-It will still be limited by per-IP rate limits.
+It is nevertheless limited by per-IP rate limits.
 As a disclaimer, this is an unofficial package and it has no association with Bitly.

 Expanding a shortened URL or performing other Bitly operations are outside the scope of this package.